luohancfd/CFCFD-NG/doc/sphinx/reports-and-theses.rst

 Eilmer4
 -------

-The Eilmer4 User Guide describes how to set up and run simulations.
+The Eilmer4 user's guide describes how to set up and run simulations.
 The companion gas model and geometry user guides describe the details of the thermochemistry models and the geometry/grid generation modules.

+#.
+Jacobs PA, Gollan RJ, The user's guide to the Eilmer4 flow simulation program, including some examples to get you started. `School of Mechanical and Mining Engineering Technical Report 2016/17 <http://espace.library.uq.edu.au/view/UQ:452430>`_ , November 2016.

+#.
+Gollan RJ, Jacobs PA, The user's guide to the Dlang gas Package, including gas-calc and the API. `School of Mechanical and Mining Engineering Technical Report 2016/20 <http://espace.library.uq.edu.au/view/UQ:452426>`_ , December 2016.

+#.
+Jacobs PA, Gollan RJ, The user's guide to the Dlang geometry package for use with the Eilmer4 flow simulation program. `School of Mechanical and Mining Engineering Technical Report 2016/19 <http://espace.library.uq.edu.au/view/UQ:452429>`_ , October 2016.

-All of these reports are available, as PDF, from the `Eilmer4 page on Bitbucket <https://bitbucket.org/cfcfd/dgd/>`_
+All of these reports are available, in PDF, from the `Eilmer4 page on Bitbucket <https://bitbucket.org/cfcfd/dgd/>`_

 Eilmer3
 -------

+Eilmer3 has been our main 2D/3D compressible flow simulation code for a number of years and will remain available, however, new work should be started with Eilmer4.
+Yes, the input scripts are a little different, but Eilmer4 is so much better...

 Eilmer3-User-Guide_ describes how to set up and run simulations with Eilmer3.